OAGi/Score/docs/user_guide/index.rst

 This section describes DT editing when its revision number is 1.

-1. Open the “DT detail” page according to `View detail of a DT <#view-detail-of-a-dt>`__.
+1. Open the "DT detail" page according to `View detail of a DT <#view-detail-of-a-dt>`__.
 The DT has to be in the WIP state, and the current user has to be the owner to be editable.
 The fields in the details pane may be updated as follows.